pixelpark/puppet-ds_389/README.md

 ### Replication hub

-For a hub, you can also pass in any consumers for the hub as an array of server IDs, and the replication agreement will be created and added to the instance.
+For a hub, any consumers for the hub should be passed as an array of server IDs:

 ```puppet
 ds_389::instance { 'example':